 Would you like to become more involved at the museum?
 Do you have a passion for a particular type of art?
-Join a Denver Art Museum support group for exclusive trips, tours, and events.
+The Denver Art Museum has seven themed support groups, which focus on specific DAM art collections and offer exclusive trips, tours, and events.

-Museum membership is required to join all support groups, which have separate membership dues.
+Membership to the Denver Art Museum is required to join all support groups, which have separate membership dues.